dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/Arduino-Tracker.md

 You can switch on debug logging for the SnowPlow Arduino Tracker if you are having problems debugging your SnowPlow event tracking.

-This is a compile time setting, found near the top of your copy of `SnowPlowTracker.cpp`:
+Edit the compile time setting, found near the top of your copy of `SnowPlowTracker.cpp`:

 ```c++
 #define LOG_LEVEL   0x00 // Change to 0x03 for debugging
 ```

-With the change made, you should now get a rich stream of debug messages printed to your Arduino Serial Monitor console.
+As the comment says, change "0x00" to "0x03".
+Now, you should now get a rich stream of debug messages printed to your Arduino Serial Monitor console.

 The full set of logging levels are as follows: